brightertiger/lane-detection/README.md

 ### Solution Approach

 The solution involves training a UNET based segmentation model relying on a Resnet-34 backbone.
-DICE + BCE is used a sloss functions and evaluation is done using IoU metric.
+DICE + BCE is used as loss function and evaluation is done using IoU metric.
 The final model performance and metrics can be seen below.

 ![](/docs/performance.png)